Cc-Hy/CMKD/docs/GETTING_STARTED.md

 ### KITTI Dataset
 * Please download the official [KITTI 3D object detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) dataset and organize the downloaded files as follows (the road planes could be downloaded from [[road plane]](https://drive.google.com/file/d/1d5mq0RXRnvHPVeKx6Q612z0YRO1t2wAp/view?usp=sharing), which are optional for data augmentation in the training):
-* If you would like to train [CaDDN](../tools/cfgs/kitti_models/CaDDN.yaml), download the precomputed [depth maps](https://drive.google.com/file/d/1qFZux7KC_gJ0UHEg-qGJKqteE9Ivojin/view?usp=sharing) for the KITTI training set
+* If you would like to use the depth maps for trainval set, download the precomputed [depth maps](https://drive.google.com/file/d/1qFZux7KC_gJ0UHEg-qGJKqteE9Ivojin/view?usp=sharing) for the KITTI trainval set
 * Download the [KITTI Raw data](https://www.cvlibs.net/datasets/kitti/raw_data.php) and put in into data/kitti/raw/KITTI_Raw
 * (optional) If you want to use the [sparse depth maps](https://www.cvlibs.net/datasets/kitti/eval_depth_all.php) for KITTI Raw, download it and put it into data/kitti/raw/depth_sparse